nearform-actions/optic-release-automation-action/README.md

 - _(Optional)_ Install the [optic-release-automation](https://github.com/apps/optic-release-automation) GitHub app to your organization (or selected repositories)
 - Create a new workflow file at `.github/workflows/release.yml` (from example below) with one step that uses this action and supply the inputs.

+Note that the `on` triggers are mandatory:

+- `workflow_dispatch`: to start the new release process
+- `pull_request`: to complete the release process when the PR is merged

 ### Example